 Something special — fine dining

 Set on a Notting Hill backstreet, Michelin two-starred French restaurant The Ledbury is one of the nation’s best eateries — it was ranked 10th best restaurant in the world at the prestigious World’s 50 Best Awards in 2014.
 Pan-European restaurant Marianne, which is run by 2009 MasterChef contestant Marianne Lumb and has only 14 covers, is another top choice for a special occasion.
-You could also consider the wallet-hurting Japanese The Shiori.

 The Mall Tavern on Palace Gardens Terrace is the area’s top spot for a traditional Sunday roast or nostalgic, gutsy dishes cooked with style any day of the week.
 The Prince Albert on Pembridge Road and The Sun In Splendour on Portobello Road are also safe bets, and both come with pleasant gardens for sunnier days.
 Bumpkin on Westbourne Park Road, part of a small chain, offers very good British grub.